-Barclays CEO probed over Epstein ties, overshadowing profit gains
+Barclays chief Staley probed over Epstein ties

 Lower-paid employees will see their employer pension contributions rise to 12%.

-The bank meanwhile reported a better-than-expected profit before tax of 6.2 billion pounds for 2019, as its investment bank reported bumper returns from fixed-income trading.
+Barclays reported on Thursday a better-than-expected profit before tax of 6.2 billion pounds for 2019, as its investment bank posted bumper returns from fixed-income trading.

-Its profit was 9% higher than in 2018 and above the 5.7 billion pounds average of analysts’ forecasts compiled by the bank.
+Its profit was 9% higher than in 2018 and above the 5.7 billion pound average of analysts’ forecasts compiled by the bank.

-The British lender also reiterated its ambition of achieving a 10% return on equity this year, although it repeated a warning from October that the worsening economic outlook might make reaching that target difficulty.
+The British lender also reiterated its ambition of achieving a 10% return on equity this year, although it repeated a warning from October that the worsening economic outlook might make reaching that target difficult.

 Staley has said that Barclays’ mix of investment and retail banking businesses should partly insulate it from economic and market fluctuations.